verklegarden/evm-bloomer/README.md

 This means an EVM's opcode support can be encoded in a 256 bitmap or `bloom`.

-A similar project, [`OpcodesBitmap`](https://github.com/AmadiMichael/OpcodesBitmap/blob/main/src/OpcodesBitmap.sol) created by Michal Amadi, aimed at making an EVM's `bloom` available onchain.
+A similar project, [`OpcodesBitmap`](https://github.com/AmadiMichael/OpcodesBitmap/blob/main/src/OpcodesBitmap.sol) created by Michael Amadi, aimed at making an EVM's `bloom` available onchain.

 ## Bloom Creation